 Professional indemnity is the most popular cover for freelancers.
 It made sense to launch with this product, then use data from sales to influence what other products we offered.
 We didn’t make assumptions.
-Jack’s customers told us what cover they need.
+My customers told me what cover they needed.

 Keep Costs Down